 Apple’s thinking around this issue is not new.
 The company has launched several features over time to address this issue.
 For example, the company launched the basic Do-Not-Disturb functionality on iPhones way back in 2012 as a part of iOS 6.

 Given the issues surrounding iPhone use while driving, Apple expanded upon the DND feature in 2017 with iOS 11 featuring a ‘Do-Not-Disturb while driving’ feature.

-In 2018, Apple released ScreenTime that provided parental control tools and more with iOS 12.
+In 2018, Apple released ScreenTime which provided parental control tools, and iOS 12.

 At its core, Apple’s Focus feature in iOS 15 is a more customizable version of Do-Not-Disturb functionality with more granular options.

 What is the point of using Apple Focus?

 Apple’s Focus feature provides you with the ability to ‘focus on your existing work with minimal interruptions.
 Imagine that you are buried under the pressure of finishing up a presentation for work; you wouldn’t want your iPhone or Apple Watch to interrupt your work.

 So why not just use the DND feature?

 Apple’s Do-Not-Disturb feature has come a long way since its introduction, but it still lacks flexibility.